 The formation of Symphony Nova Scotia in 1983 caused a change in the orchestra’s relationship with the women’s group.
 Women for Music continued to fund-raise primarily for the Symphony, and sponsored concerts and receptions.

 Through the years since then the organization has expanded its support to the Nova Scotia Youth Orchestra and later to the St. Cecilia Concert Society.
 Other assistance is given on occasion, primarily to SNS education programs.
 Symphony Nova Scotia continues to be the primary reason for the group’s activities.
 Various fund-raising projects have occurred, some being held for a great many years.
 Fashion Shows have been held on numerous occasions, starting in 1956.
 Our giant book sales were first held in the fall of 1962 and continue to this day (now we have two sales per year).
-Three cookbooks were published and raised a considerable amount of money, and for a many years we held an annual May or June Fair.
+Three cookbooks were published and raised a considerable amount of money, and for a many years we held an annual May or June Fair and have run several quilt raffles.

 We welcome new members to attend our meetings which are generally held on the 1st Thursday of the month, September to April 1:00 to 3:00pm at the Maritime Conservatory of the Performing Arts on Chebucto Rd.
 Also help with fundraising (two book sales each year mean we sort through thousands of books!) is always welcome.